Genivia/ugrep/README.md

 <a name="recursion"/>

 ### Recursively list matching files with options -R or -r and -L or -l

+    -L, --files-without-match
+            Only the names of files not containing selected lines are written to standard output.
+Pathnames are listed once per file searched.
+            If the standard input is searched, the string ``(standard input)'' is written.
+    -l, --files-with-matches
+            Only the names of files containing selected lines are written to standard output.  ugrep will only search a file until a match has been found, making searches potentially less expensive.
+Pathnames are listed once per file searched.
+If the standard input is searched, the string ``(standard input)'' is written.
+    -R, --dereference-recursive
+            Recursively read all files under each directory.
+Follow all symbolic links, unlike -r.
+If -J1 is specified, files are searched in the same order as specified.
+    -r, --recursive
+            Recursively read all files under each directory, following symbolic links only if they are on the command line.
+If -J1 is specified, files are searched in the same order as specified.

 To recursively list all non-empty files in the working directory, following symbolic links: